 Research

 The Tufts Institute of Cosmology investigates a wide range of topics in theoretical physics and cosmology, ranging from high-energy cosmic rays, cosmic strings and other topological defects, energy conditions in general relativity, negative energies and closed time-like curves, quantum fluctuations in the presence of gravitation, cosmological inflation, eternal inflation and the multiverse, dark energy, anthropic selection, quantum cosmology, and string cosmology, to name some areas of concentration.
 Aspects of these topics are described below.
-See a list of papers by Institute of Cosmology members.
+See a list of papers by Institute of Cosmology faculty.

 Cosmic Defects